alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

 }}}
 $$

-The trick here is to derivative the Loss with respect to the inner layer as a composition of the partial derivative we computed earlier.
+The trick here is to find the derivative of the Loss with respect to the inner layer as a composition of the partial derivative we computed earlier.
 And also to compose each partial derivative as partial derivative with respect to either $z^x$ or $w^x$ but not with respect to $a^x$.
 This is to make derivatives easier and intuitive to compute.

 $$